 PPC account managers regularly tear their hair out trying to find landing pages that convert.
-I’ve been there and it can be really tough to get those conversions!
+I’ve been there and it can be really tough to get those conversions and Google Analytics can help!

-You’ve done everything you can think of to optimize the paid search campaigns for relevant, high quality traffic, your account structure is prestine, your keyword inventory has exhausted all terms closest to the conversion, your ad copy is spicy and definitely catching eyeballs, but those clicks just aren’t converting as well as you expected.
+You’ve done everything you can think of to optimize the paid search campaigns for relevant, high-quality traffic, your account structure is pristine, your keyword inventory has exhausted all terms closest to the conversion, your ad copy is spicy and definitely catching eyeballs, but those clicks just aren’t converting as well as you expected.

 When it comes to traffic, especially the paid variety, you want to get that ROI as high as possible.
 I know I do, as a consultant I spend other people’s money and it’s important that I see a return on that investment or I haven’t done my job.